konturio/disaster-ninja-fe/src/features/focused_geometry_editor/readme.md

 #### On enabling

 `isEditorActiveAtom` sets to `true`, this triggers `focusedGeometryEditorAtom`.
 It hides focused geometry layer, if any geometry existed.
 It also starts listening to any uploaded files, so that if user uploads geometry - he would be able to edit it right away.
-`toolboxAtom` being enabled for all editor modes and also gets a callback action for disbling actions.
+`toolboxAtom` being enabled for all editor modes and also gets a callback action for disabling actions.
 While `toolboxAtom` is responsible for UI component of the draw tools, several actions enabling them on the map - `drawModeLogicalLayerAtom.enable` is self-explanatory, `activeDrawModeAtom.setDrawMode` sets initial draw mode to preferred one and `setIndexesForCurrentGeometryAtom.set(true)` provides autoselect of the focused geometry shapes (so that user can modify them instantly)

 #### On disabling